IanHo2019/DID_Handbook/README.md

 For estimation, Callaway and Sant'Anna suggest we use the DR approach, because this approach only requires us to correctly specify either (but not necessarily both) the outcome evolution for the comparison group or the propensity score model.

-The two authors, with [Fernando Rios-Avila](https://www.levyinstitute.org/scholars/fernando-rios-avila) at Levy Economics Institute of Bard College, wrote a Stata package `csdid` to implement the DID estimator proposed in [Callaway & Sant'Anna (2021)](https://doi.org/10.1016/j.jeconom.2020.12.001).
+The two authors, with [Fernando Rios-Avila](https://www.levyinstitute.org/scholars/fernando-rios-avila) (Levy Economics Institute of Bard College), wrote a Stata package `csdid` to implement the DID estimator proposed in [Callaway & Sant'Anna (2021)](https://doi.org/10.1016/j.jeconom.2020.12.001).
 Internally, all $2 \times 2$ DID estimates are obtained using the `drdid` command; therefore, to run the `csdid`, we have to install two packages: `csdid` and `drdid`.

 The basic syntax is below:
 ```stata